tikv/tikv/README.md

 ![cncf_logo](images/cncf.png)

-TiKV is hosted by the [Cloud Native Computing Foundation](https://cncf.io/) (CNCF).
+TiKV an incubating project of the [Cloud Native Computing Foundation](https://cncf.io/) (CNCF).
 If you are an organization that wants to help shape the evolution of technologies that are container-packaged, dynamically-scheduled and microservices-oriented, consider joining the CNCF.
-For details about who's involved and how TiKV plays a role, read the CNCF [announcement](https://www.cncf.io/blog/2018/08/28/cncf-to-host-tikv-in-the-sandbox/).
+For details about who's involved and how TiKV plays a role, read the CNCF [announcement](https://www.cncf.io/blog/2019/05/21/toc-votes-to-move-tikv-into-cncf-incubator/).

 ---